Situational Depression Symptoms and Treatment

 Of this group, 11 percent of people admitted seriously considering suicide.

 To be clear, though, it doesn’t take something as big as a global pandemic to cause situational depression.
-Any stressful life event, whether we consider it big or small can take a steep toll on our mental health if we don’t address it.
+Any stressful life event, whether we consider it big or small can take a toll on our mental health if we don’t address it.

 What Causes Situational Depression?